Education Jobs

 Subject Teacher – Mathematics (Lower & Upper Secondary).
 [4 positions]

-Openings: 4 positions Location: Naivasha Overview: Our client is looking for Mathematics Teachers to deliver rigorous, supportive instruction across Forms 1–4.
-You’ll plan coherent sequences, differentiate for mixed ability, and run targeted clinics ahead of exams.
-The department values lesson study, shared resources, and common assessments.
+Openings: 4 positions Location: Naivasha Overview: Step into a classroom where numbers come alive.
+As one of four Mathematics Teachers, you’ll guide Forms 1–4 through coherent sequences that balance challenge and support, turning diagnostics into action and weak spots into wins.
+Expect to run targeted clinics ahead of exams and differentiate lessons so every learner feels capable and confident.
+Our client seeks educators who can mix rigor with empathy, teachers who value lesson study, share resources, and contribute to common assessments that actually inform instruction.
+You’ll not only deliver lessons but also analyze item-level performance to pinpoint where interventions are needed most.
+Beyond the board and markers, you’ll sponsor math clubs, competitions, and real-life problem-solving activities, connecting abstract concepts to everyday contexts.
+Professionalism in classroom discipline, timely parent communication, and exam integrity are part of the rhythm here; your influence shapes both learning and culture.
+Success is measurable: improved pass rates, value-added growth across terms, and adherence to exam protocols.
+This role isn’t just about teaching; it’s about building mathematicians who think critically, problem-solve confidently, and leave a lasting imprint on the school’s academic excellence.
 Key Responsibilities: - Prepare term plans, lesson notes, and mastery checks. - Use diagnostics to group learners; run targeted remediation. - Set and mark common assessments; analyze item-level performance. - Sponsor a math club/competition; integrate real-life problem contexts. - Maintain discipline professionally; communicate progress to parents. - Support KNEC exam logistics and integrity.
 Education & Experience: - B.Ed (Maths) or BSc (Maths) + PGDE; 2–5 years teaching secondary.
 Skills & Tools: - Assessment design, classroom management, spreadsheets, GeoGebra/Desmos.
 KPIs: - Pass rates, value-added (baseline to term end), and exam integrity.
 Compensation (Kenya): KES 70,000–120,000 + exam/results bonus.
 Client estimates vary with experience and outcomes.
 Benefits: - Medical, CPD, study resources, term-time leave.
 Growth Path: - Subject Lead → Head of Department (Mathematics) → Director of Academics.
 Ideal promotion cycle.

 K sh 70,000 – 120,000 gross / month